Murder of Fred Fulton and Verna Decarie

-Gregory Allan Despres was convicted of the murders of Fred Fulton, 74, and Veronica "Verna" Decarie, 70, of Minto, New Brunswick, Canada, after stabbing them on April 23, 2005.
-He also decapitated Fulton with a homemade sword.
-On March 5, 2008, the Court found Despres guilty, but not criminally responsible for his actions at the time.
+On April 23, 2005, Fred Fulton, 74, and Veronica "Verna" Decarie, 70, of Minto, New Brunswick, Canada were stabbed to death, with Fulton also being decapitated with a homemade sword.
+On March 5, 2008, their neighbour, Gregory Allan Despres, was found guilty for the murder, but not criminally responsible for his actions at the time due to having suffered paranoid schizophrenia-led delusions.

-Early life

-Despres was born in Minto, New Brunswick in July 1982.
-As a young child, his mother, Jenny Despres, separated from Despres' father.
-Despres lived a nomadic existence nearly his entire life.

-In his youth, he moved with his mother to Massachusetts.
-By the age of 16, Despres' mother began noticing changes in his personality which she dismissed as teenage rebellion.
-At 17, Despres moved back to Minto.

-Despres also severed ties with his mother for almost 2 years, until she herself had returned to Minto.
-By this time Despres had become isolated from society locking himself away in his residence for long periods of time rarely being seen by outsiders.
-His mother was concerned, asked him if he was doing drugs.
-Despres denied it.
-Despres state continued to deteriorate beyond that point.

 Murders

 On the evening April 23, 2005, Despres left his trailer and traveled a short distance on foot to the residence of Fred Fulton and Veronica Decarie.
 Despres gained access to the house by cutting open the screen of one door with a knife and kicking in the second door.

 Despres went to the couple's bedroom where he stabbed Decarie to death.
 While Fulton attempted to escape the house, he only made it to the porch before being overpowered by Despres.
 Despres then dragged Fulton back to the kitchen where he decapitated him.
 While it was originally reported to the media that Despres had thrown Fulton's head out the back door, it was actually found under the kitchen table in a pillowcase.